Skip to main content

 • Due to sensitive cliff top vegetation, NO cliff top access and NO topping out.
 Do not use trees as top anchors.
 Due to these sensitive species, cliff top access for top roping, sport rappelling, or free soloing is not permitted.

-• A base trail is under construction by CCC in coordination with RFSP.
+• A base trail has been constructed by CCC in coordination with RFSP.
 Beware while walking on the natural scree fields and attempt to not dislodge rocks while traversing the scree fields.
 Come on out and volunteer with the CCC to build this great (and challenging) base trail!

 • Whitehouse is currently the only cliff in Rocky Fork State Park where climbing is permitted.
-We hope that other cliffs within the park can be open at sometime as well, but these will also require biological surveys per TN State Park guidelines.
+We hope that other cliffs within the park can be open at sometime as well.
 Support the CCC and Access Fund so we can have resources to open more great areas like the Whitehouse!

 • The gate closes at sunset.
 Be back to your car well before sunset.